 OuiRun: This 100% community running app lets you meet runners near you to organize or suggest group running outings.

-We leave you here with an article from the Je vais Courir blog about the OuiRun app for more information
+We'll leave you here with an article from the Je vais Courir blog about the OuiRun app for more information.

 Enjoy the autumn scenery

-Running in autumn is also a chance to rediscover routes around your home.
-The colors change and the streets/trails are often quieter: the perfect opportunity to explore new routes and appreciate the changing seasons.
+Running in autumn is also a chance to rediscover routes around your area.
+The colors change and the streets/trails are often quieter — the perfect opportunity to explore new routes and appreciate the changing seasons.

-A great playlist to add to the "main character" vibe and nothing will stop you.
+A great playlist to add to the "main character" vibe (as the English say) and nothing will stop you.

 Adapt your sessions to the daylight

-With the days getting shorter, it becomes more difficult to run in the morning or late afternoon.
-Think about adjusting your running schedule according to daylight hours to avoid poorly lit areas.
-If you need to run in the dark, make sure you are visible with reflective gear and/or a headlamp.
+With the days getting shorter, it becomes harder to run in the morning or late afternoon.
+Think about adjusting your running schedule according to daylight to avoid poorly lit areas.
+If you have to run in the dark, make sure you're visible with reflective gear and/or a headlamp.

 Our suggestion:

-Schedule a Sunday morning run of about 30 minutes (yes, motivation is key!) and a 20-minute run right when you get back from work.
+Schedule a Sunday morning run of about 30 minutes (yes, we said motivation!) and a 20-minute run right after getting home from work.

-PRO tip: If you can change into your workout clothes before leaving work, it will be less tempting to collapse on the couch when you get home.
+PRO tip: If you can get into your workout clothes before leaving work, you'll be less tempted to crash on the couch when you get home.

-Getting back to running in autumn can be a real challenge, but with these few tips, you'll stay motivated and in shape throughout the season.
+Getting back into running in autumn can be a real challenge, but with these few tips, you'll stay motivated and in shape throughout the season.

-So, lace up your sneakers, breathe in the fresh air, and enjoy everything autumn has to offer.
-You'll see, once well equipped and prepared, you won't want to stop!
+So lace up your sneakers, breathe in the fresh air and enjoy everything autumn has to offer.
+You'll see — once you're well equipped and prepared, you won't want to stop!